Canjia-Huang/power-diagram-generator/README.md

 ![teaserfigure](pic/teaserfigure.png)
 `PowerDiagramGenerator` is a lightweight and user-friendly program for computing or visualizing the Power/Voronoi diagram of the input (weighted) point cloud, to facilitate subsequent tasks such as rendering or reconstruction.

-This program primarily relies on CPU-based computations.
+This program directly performs the half-plane cutting process of a polyhedra cell, and primarily relies on CPU-based computations.
 The data structures used in this program are partially derived from:

 > Nicolas Ray, Dmitry Sokolov, Sylvain Lefebvre, and Bruno Lévy.
 2018.
 Meshless voronoi on the GPU.
 ACM Trans.
 Graph.
 37, 6, Article 265 (December 2018), 12 pages. https://doi.org/10.1145/3272127.3275092